JoaoCarlosCamargo/univesp-pi/README.md

-Referência:
+Referï¿½ncia:
 How To Make a Web Application Using Flask in Python 3 https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3

-Para executar a aplicação:
+Para executar a aplicaï¿½ï¿½o:

 No CMD:

-virtualenv venv
+'virtualenv venv' ou no windows 'python -m virtualenv venv'

 venv\scripts\activate